APP MTH 3016 - Random Processes III

 General Course Information

-Course Code APP MTH 3016 Course Random Processes III Coordinating Unit School of Mathematical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites MATHS 1012 Assumed Knowledge Knowledge of Markov chains, such as would be obtained from MATHS 2103 Course Description This course introduces students to the fundamental concepts of random processes, particularly continuous-time Markov chains, and related structures.
+Course Code APP MTH 3016 Course Random Processes III Coordinating Unit Mathematical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites (MATHS 1012 and MATHS 2103) or (MATHS 2201 and MATHS 2202) or (MATHS 2106 and MATHS 2107) Assumed Knowledge Knowledge of Markov chains, such as would be obtained from MATHS 2103 Course Description This course introduces students to the fundamental concepts of random processes, particularly continuous-time Markov chains, and related structures.
 These are the essential building blocks of any random system, be it a telecommunications network, a hospital waiting list or a transport system.
 They also arise in many other environments, where you wish to capture the development of some element of random behaviour over time, such as the state of the surrounding environment.

 Topics covered are: Continuous-time Markov-chains: definition and basic properties, transient behaviour, the stationary distribution, hitting probabilities and expected hitting times, reversibility; Queueing Networks: Kendall's notation, Jackson networks, mean; Loss Networks: truncated reversible processes, circuit-switched networks, reduced load approximations.
 Basic Queueing Theory: arrival processes, service time distributions, Little's Law; Point Processes: Poisson process, properties and generalisations; Renewal Processes: preliminaries, renewal function, renewal theory and applications, stationary and delayed renewal processes;